MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/scenario/sdn-control-virtual-network-bandwidth-with-qos.md

 For detailed information about the SDN QoS settings available in Network Controller, see [Configure Quality of Service (QoS) for a Tenant VM Network Adapter](https://technet.microsoft.com/en-us/windows-server-docs/networking/sdn/manage/configure-qos-for-tenant-vm-network-adapter).

 SDN QoS settings are managed in VMM through virtual network adapter port profiles associated with a port classification.
-These settings enable uniformity and ease of application across multiple adapters.
+Port profile settings enable uniformity and ease of application across multiple adapters.

 ## Before you start
 Ensure you have the network controller deployed in the SDN fabric.
 [Learn more](sdn-network-controller.md).